chihuahua 4 months ago

 Thanks :)

-• jwr 12 hours ago
+• jwr 3 months ago

 Hi, I haven't really used my HP48 much over the last years.
 I bought a bunch of HP50G calculators, and since those had most of the stuff I need preloaded, I took the easy path and I just use a stock HP50G these days.
 I've found that it has pretty much everything I need.

-• trynix 4 hours ago
+• trynix 3 months ago

 I got intrigued and loaded a 50g on Emu48 on my android.
 The layout change from 48gx is a bit disorienting, but it does seem like a more powerful calculator!
 Right off the first use I was so glad to find a soft menu flag.
 Not sure of other necessary settings, but this one definitely helps.

-mg a day ago
+mg 4 months ago

 Over the last months, I have been compiling a list of state of the art in Mandelbrot implementations that run in the browser: